Interpreting Wisdom Literature

 The wise men were very practical, their wisdom is about how to live life, not how to theorise about it.
 The authors were seeking to become wise and these books contain the results of their searching.

 There are two types of wisdom literature

 1. Practical Wisdom

 This is particularly found in the Book of Proverbs.
 A proverb is a short pithy saying giving observations or practical guidelines for successful every-day living, showing the regularities both in nature and in human conduct.
-Proverbs are observations of life, not promises of prosperity and health.
+Proverbs are observations of life, and not promises of prosperity and health.
 The setting of the book is of a father giving advice to his son, encouraging him to seek wisdom rather than folly.

 According to Proverbs, a wise man lives his life in the fear of the Lord and follows the law of God and prospers, whereas a foolish man lives his own way and suffers for it.

 Each proverb does not give the whole truth, as they were written to be memorised.
 The same subject is covered again and again by different proverbs, each time with a slightly different slant.

 In these books, the perplexities of human existence are contemplated at a deeper level, where the popular generalisations of Proverbs fall short of giving adequate answers.
 More difficult questions are asked about the meaning of life or the problem of suffering.
 These books essentially ask the deeper questions of life.

 The Book of Job is a long argument about suffering.
 The 'friends' of Job state that he is suffering because he must have sinned.
 Job says he has not sinned, but he does not know why he is suffering.
 He does not realised that his faith is being tested (ch 1-2).
 In the end God condemns the friends' platitudes, and Job comes away with a far greater revelation of the greatness and power of God the Creator.
 His questions about suffering are not really answered.
 For us, there are many lessons to learn on how comfort and encourage someone who is suffering.